Suzanne Falkiner

 Suzanne Falkiner (born 1952) is an Australian writer.

 Biography

-Born in Sydney, Falkiner grew up in western New South Wales.
-She graduated with a Bachelor of Arts from the University of New South Wales and later completed postgraduate courses in fiction, non-fiction and editing at Columbia University.
-In 2005 she was awarded a Doctorate of Creative Arts by the University of Technology, Sydney.
+Born in Sydney, Australia, Falkiner grew up in western New South Wales.
+She graduated with a Bachelor of Arts degree from the University of New South Wales and later completed postgraduate courses in fiction, non-fiction and editing at Columbia University.
+In 2005 she was awarded a Doctorate of Creative Arts by the University of Technology Sydney.
 After travelling extensively and working in various publishing and editing positions, she currently lives in Sydney and works as a full-time writer.